Reference Number: SLSC0730

 Grade: Grade 7 (£32,817 – £40,322)

-Appointment as a Postdoctoral Research Assistant on the Grade 7 salary scale is dependent on a PhD degree.
-An appointment may be considered if the candidate is shortly expected to be awarded a PhD.
-The initial appointment will be made as a Research Assistant on the Training Grade 7 salary scale (Spinal Point 28, £31,866).
+Appointment as a Postdoctoral Research Assistant on the Grade 7 salary scale is dependent upon you having been awarded a PhD.
+An appointment may be considered if you are shortly expected to be awarded a PhD.
+The initial appointment would be made as a Research Assistant on the Training Grade 7 salary scale (Spinal Point 25 – 28, £29,176 – £31,866).